kovidgoyal/calibre/manual/viewer.rst

 You can view any of the books in your calibre library by selecting the book and pressing the :guilabel:`View` button.
 This will open up the book in the E-book viewer.
-You can also launch the E-book viewer by itself from the Start menu in Windows or using the command :command:`ebook-viewer` in Linux and OS X (you have to install the command line tools on OS X first by going to :guilabel:`Preferences->Advanced->Miscellaneous`).
+You can also launch the E-book viewer by itself from the Start menu in Windows or using the command :command:`ebook-viewer` in Linux and macOS (you have to install the command line tools on macOS first by going to :guilabel:`Preferences->Advanced->Miscellaneous`).

 Navigating around an e-book